 - Stay home during quarantine and isolation.
 Do not return to campus if you are away.

 - Notify Res.
 Life staff if you live on campus.
 They will give you further instructions.

 - Notify your instructors of your positive result.
 You may have been given documentation provided by a medical provider or lab that performed testing.

 - You should notify the health center about your positive test by sending a secure message through the patient portal to the nursing desk.

 Sindecuse calls all positive individuals tested on campus to determine their close contacts.
 Contact tracing is necessary to mitigate spread of COVID-19.
 Close contacts called that same day are asked to set up a telehealth appointment and then be tested.
 The success of this effort depends on the quality of information health center staff are given.
 Please cooperate to the fullest extent for the good of the campus community.

 Why am I being asked to quarantine for longer than my friend who tested positive?

 - The Centers for Disease Control and Prevention set the length of quarantine and isolation.
 Anyone who tests positive for COVID is asked to start a ten-day isolation period from onset of symptoms or date of a positive test.

-- Anyone exposed with close contact to a confirmed COVID case, but not testing positive is asked to quarantine for 10 days from the date of contact.
-Those individuals are allowed to return to activities after day 10, but asked to remain vigilant for symptoms of COVID up to 14 days after contact (updated Dec.
-8, 2020).
+- Anyone exposed with close contact to a confirmed COVID case, but not testing positive is asked to quarantine for 14 days from the date of contact.
+Those individuals are allowed to return to activities after day 14, but should remain vigilant for symptoms of COVID up to 14 days after contact (updated Sept.
+27, 2021).